Jaspersoft/jrs-rest-java-client/README.md

 JobSummaryListWrapper jobSummaryListWrapper = result.getEntity();
 ```
-The `criteria` parameter lets you specify a search on fields in the job descriptor, such as output formats.
-Some fields may be specified in both the search parameter and in a dedicated parameter, for example label.
+The `criteria` parameter lets you specify a search on queryFields in the job descriptor, such as output formats.
+Some queryFields may be specified in both the search parameter and in a dedicated parameter, for example label.
 In that case, the search specified in the parameter takes precedence.
 For example, you can search for all jobs that specify output format of PDF.
 The criteria to specify this
 field is:
 ```java
 List<String> outputFormats = new ArrayList<String>();